rchisholm/divine-mercy-app/README.md

 # Divine Mercy App

-### `nativescript-audio` and background audio
+### `nativescript-audio-player` and background audio
-By default, `nativescript-audio` (used for playing the chaplet audio) tells iOS that the sound is "ambient" (i.e. unimportant).
-This causes the audio to stop when the app is put into the background.
-To resolve this issue, we either need to fork `nativescript-audio` or apply the following change manually after every update of that dependency.
+By default, `nativescript-audio-player` (used for playing the chaplet audio) is unable to play audio in background mode.
+To resolve this, we set the audio session category to  `AVAudioSessionCategoryPlayback` when initializing the native iOS player.

-1. Open `node_modules/nativescript-audio/ios/player.js`
+1. Open `node_modules/nativescript-audio-player/ios/player.js`
-2. Replace all occurrences of `AVAudioSessionCategoryAmbient` with `AVAudioSessionCategoryPlayAndRecord`.
+2. After line 80, which should contain `var audioSession = AVAudioSession.sharedInstance();`, add a new line: `audioSession.setCategoryWithOptionsError(AVAudioSessionCategoryPlayback, 2);`
+3. Add the same line after line 154 (previously 153)